joetanx/usersapp/README.md

 ⋮
 ```

-Configure `/var/lib/pgsql/data/postgresql.conf` to listen on all addresses and enable `scram-sha-256` hashing
+Configure `/var/lib/pgsql/data/postgresql.conf` to listen on all addresses and enable `scram-sha-256` hashing:

 ```
 ⋮